 N. G. Laskowski

-I'm a first-generation college graduate (my parents didn't attend college, their parents didn't, their parents didn't, and so on), committed to making other non-traditional students feel like they belong in the classroom.
-My recent teaching schedule is listed below.
+I'm a 1st-generation college graduate (my parents didn't attend college, theirs didn't...), committed to making non-traditional students feel like they belong in the classroom.

 493/593: Social Ontology

 I view service as, primarily, an important political outlet for defending and advancing philosophy on campus and at large.
 In addition to discharging the usual professional service responsibilities like refereeing, I am currently serving in the following roles at CSULB:

 Graduate Committee, Member

 I was raised by my maternal grandma in a single-bedroom apartment in Roselle, New Jersey, ~ 20 miles SW of NYC.
 I live in Los Angeles.
 My wonderful spouse and I were married by Elvis.
 I have a delightful toddler.
 I'm a proud union member.